shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ### Referencing settings page in the shortcut

-Remember that there are 3 places where we can show them.
+Remember that there are 3 places where we can show settings pages.
 We're going to use this page as a `shortcut settings page`.

 Create a shortcut with a screen which we'll use later in the app: